Posts Tagged ‘middle class’

 A Frugal Middle Class Assessment

-Housing: Our house is assessed at $200,000, but it’s only 2,100 square feet.
-It’s good size for my family though.
+Housing: Our house is assessed at $210,000, but it’s only 2,100 square feet.
+It’s a good size for my family though.

 College Savings: This is one area that I am very average.
 My savings rate is around $4,000 a year.
 To date, I have a total of $65,000 saved for my kid’s college expenses in a 529 plan.

 Vacations: We’re pretty typical here too!
-Although we usually only spend about 75% of the $3,000 amount the average middle class American spends.
+Although we usually only spend about 75% of the $3,000 amount the average middle-class American spends.

 Retirement: I save about 15 to 20% of my gross income in this area.
-I got hit hard during the recession, but it’s coming back nicely!
+I got hit hard during the 2008 recession, but it’s coming back nicely!

 Number of Earners: For the past 9 years, it’s been primarily me, but since my daughter started kindergarten, my wife now works a side job for about 6 to 8 hours per week.
-She works mainly to keep her skills fresh.
-Since it’s not critical, the job she works has a high degree of flexibility.
+So this is one area that has hurt us and my financial plans.
+I feel a little robbed here compared to my peers.

 Education: Both my wife and I have college bachelor degrees.
 I play around with the idea of going back for an MBA, but so far, I’m too busy.

 Debt: I have no debt (credit card, auto or mortgage) at this point in my life.
-I’m actually surprised that the payments towards debt is only 18% of the disposable income!
+I’m actually surprised that the payments towards debt are only 18% of the disposable income!
 I was thinking the percentage would at least be over 20%.

-Well, they you have it!
+Well, there you have it!
 My assessment for how I’m going verse the average middle class American!
 Overall, I’m very happy with our progress.
 In fact, I believe we are going better in every area above, at least in a positive sense (for example, our hours worked isn’t over 70 per week, and I view that as very positive).

 Enjoy the weekend!